-At GroundWork Counseling, our counselors are trained in, and utilize Cognitive Behavioral Therapy (CBT), to help client’s overcome a variety of presenting challenges.
+At GroundWork, our clinicians are specifically trained in, and specialize in utilizing Cognitive Behavioral Therapy (CBT), to help clients overcome a variety of presenting challenges.
 CBT is a highly researched, and evidenced-based form of therapy that has been proven to be an effective form of treatment for a number of psychological problems.
 Studies have found cognitive behavioral therapy to be the treatment of choice for anxiety, depression, ADD/ADHD, phobias, OCD, unmet goals, relationship difficulties, frustration and unhappiness with life in general as well as a number of other emotional difficulties.
 An overwhelming amount of data supports CBT treatment.

 With the foundation of a supportive and encouraging relationship, our trained and CBT-certified counselors are dedicated to working with each individual at their own pace, offering cognitive behavioral therapy tools in an atmosphere of warmth and caring.
-GroundWork Counseling provides CBT based therapy for individuals, women, teens, and children.
+GroundWork Counseling provides CBT based therapy for adults, teens, and children.

 What is Cognitive Behavioral Therapy?

-Unlike many other types of therapy, Orlando Cognitive Behavioral Therapy at GroundWork Counseling does not spend a lengthy amount of time focusing on early childhood experiences or past traumas, but instead it is present-focused, active, and very goal-oriented and solution focused.
+Have you tried therapy before to find it minimally effective or simply unhelpful?
+Unlike many other types of therapy, Cognitive Behavioral Therapy at GroundWork Counseling does not spend a lengthy amount of time focusing on early childhood experiences or past traumas, but instead it is present-focused, active, and very goal-oriented and solution focused.
 Our Orlando CBT Therapist will want to know how your past may have influenced you, but will generally focus on your thoughts in the here-and-now.
 Cognitive behavioral therapy emphasizes the importance of how our thinking patterns influence us and through CBT, clients learn to identify, dispute and replace their unhealthy thoughts and beliefs with healthier thoughts that encourage emotional well-being and resiliency.

 Because most emotional and behavioral distress is caused by our unhealthy thoughts about our selves, our situations, and our relationships, cognitive behavioral therapy works to actively change our unhelpful thoughts, feelings and behaviors so that we may become our own best resource to better handle life’s challenges and solve life’s problems.
 In short, the goal of cognitive behavioral therapy is to help us see problems more clearly so that we may respond to them more effectively.